michaelsevilla/pdsw15/docs/sc-rebuttal.md

 ### 5. What are the benefits of locality?

+The success of Mantle's dynamic subtree partitioning is contingent
 - reducing requests: figure 3
 - lowering communication: ??
 - memory pressure: caching inodes